LeonardZasquero/tuneincrew_xml_generator/README.md

 an XML Generator GUI for Tuneincrew (https://github.com/Telonof/TuneinCrew) done in python. have been used personally and seems to have no issue.

 Entirely done by Deepseek. may have issues but so far so smooth for me.
-I'm not a programmer at all so please understand that i won't be maintaining this at all and i won't fix the issues because i can't.
+I'm not a programmer at all so please understand that i won't be maintaining this at all and i won't fix the issues because i can't. meanwhile feel free to snatch the source whatever you like.

 Features: